lunasec-io/lunasec/docs/pages/how-it-works/secure-components.md

 Maintaining the usefulness of the CSP in a large, real world application is difficult or sometimes downright impossible.
 In order to activate the strong protections granted by the Same-Origin Policy, LunaSec handles sensitive data only in that separate site (the iFrame).
-Fortunately, subdomains count as 2 different domains, and that's what we'll use in our examples.

-Let's imagine:
-One domain runs your application (`app.your-domain.com`).

-The other runs the LunaSec "Secure Frame" (`secure-frame.your-second-domain.com`).

-Under the hood of the LunaSec React SDK, you're actually embedding LunaSec into your application via an `<iframe>`.
-Your application is then only interacting with LunaSec via a cross-origin `postMessage` call. `postMessage` is a [secure API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) provided by your browser to make cross-origin communication possible.